ALIRAZA17/EaseTour/README.md

-# ease_tour
+# EaseTour

-A new Flutter project.
+A new Flutter project called Wego an Uber like project.